 You can see a variety of common raptor species throughout the Mid-Columbia district.
-Common wintering species include red-tailed hawk, rough-legged hawk, golden eagle, bald eagle, American kestrel, and northern harrier.
+Common species this time of year include red-tailed hawk, osprey, golden eagle, bald eagle, American kestrel, and northern harrier.
 Other less commonly seen species include prairie falcon, and peregrine falcon.

 There also are great wildlife viewing opportunities on The Woosley Tract of Lower Deschutes Wildlife area.
 The area includes many unique bird species as well as bighorn sheep.
 You can get to this area through BLM lands at the mouth of Oak, Ferry or Ward canyons.
 You will need a boat to access the area, which provides a very remote experience, with very few, if any, other people around.
 Please call The Dalles district office at 541 296 4628 with any questions about getting to the area.

-Photography opportunities for deer and elk are good right now.
-You’ll see both bulls and bucks throughout the wildlife area.
-With the amount of snow in the mountains now, more animals are moving down into the wildlife area with the opportunity to see bigger groups of deer and elk.
-If you’re traveling on or near the wildlife area, be alert for big game animals, particularly deer and elk, crossing the road.
+Photography opportunities for deer and elk are good.
+Newborn deer fawns and elk calves have been seen lately.
+If you’re traveling on or near the wildlife area, be alert for big game animals, particularly the deer and elk, crossing the road.

 The wildlife area is also home to many other game and nongame species.
 Look for wild turkeys foraging, skunks, coyotes, the occasional river otter and muskrat in waterways and black bear or cougar as they move throughout the wildlife area.

-It is also possible to see bald eagles and golden eagles on the Wildlife Area.
-You can spot other raptors such as red-tailed hawks, American kestrels and northern harriers hunting their prey.
+This is a great time of year to see bald eagles and golden eagles on the Wildlife Area.
+You can spot other raptors such as red-tailed hawks, American kestrels, osprey and northern harriers hunting their prey.
 Look for birds perched on powerlines/poles, fences and trees.

 You can also find many reptiles and amphibians around the wildlife area in the spring, summer and fall.
-In warmer temperatures look for bullfrogs, newts and other smaller species near bodies of water.
+With these warmer temperatures, look for bullfrogs, newts and other smaller species near bodies of water.
 Be on the lookout for a variety of snakes including garter snakes, bull snakes and the poisonous western rattlesnake.

 A parking permit is required to park at White River Wildlife Area.
 Find out .